 The monitor has three display options—heart rate, time of day, and time you’ve been using the device.
 As the monitor only has one button that controls the start and

 It lets you set a minimum and maximum heart rate

 When you program a minimum or maximum heart rate into the Polar Ft1 Heart Rate Monitor, it remembers it for each use and doesn’t make you waste time resetting it.
 As you are moving, if you fall below your minimum or reach above your maximum, the device will beep until you are back into your appropriate zone.
 The beeping, while not loud enough to wake your neighbors, is audible over headphones.

 I have been impressed with how quickly the number on the Polar Ft1 Heart Rate Monitor adjusts to reflect my heart rate.
 As far as I can tell, there is very little delay between my actual heart rate reading and what appears on the watch.
 This has proved critical to my ability to adjust my pace to remain in my target heart rate zone.

 While I’m impressed by the quality of the Polar Ft1 Heart Rate Monitor given the price, you get what you pay for.
 In many ways, I’m annoyed by the negative complaints about the cheap wristband and less than perfect design.
-Less than $50 for a heart rate monitor is pretty fantastic.
 Expect that it won’t be perfect.
 Yes, the wrist band is cheap and I’d prefer it wasn’t, but I also didn’t pay a lot for it.